 Join Our Next Online Course

-Christie will be offering another online course soon, so if you want to learn how to do your own taxes, sign up here!
+Christie will be offering another online course specifically for U.S. citizens who live in the Netherlands and want to learn how to do their own taxes.
+Sign up here!

 If you prefer to have a professional tax preparer do your taxes for you, BNC Tax is here to help.
 Our international team supports American citizens living in 25 countries.
 With 18 years in the business, we have filed over 6,000 tax returns for our clients.
 We are experts in the specific tax issues that Americans abroad face.